 Sexuality and Gender Alliance Club (SAGA)

 Welcome to the online space for SUNY Orange's Sexuality and Gender Alliance student club--or SAGA.
-The purpose of this club is to support LGBTQ+ students on campus (even when that campus is virtual!), as well as to serve as an educational resource to the college community.
+The purpose of this club is to support LGBTQ+ students on campus (Middletown, Newburgh, and virtually), as well as to serve as an educational resource to the college community.

 SAGA's mission, as composed by the 2016-2017 club members, reads:

 The mission of the Sexuality and Gender Alliance (SAGA) club at SUNY Orange is to provide support for members of the LGBTQ+ community, promote acceptance and inclusivity for all individuals, and foster goodwill and outreach for the SUNY Orange community and beyond.
 SAGA is a safe space for people of all races, religions, gender and sexual identities, and abilities.
 We will listen to each other and facilitate active discussion to raise awareness of current social issues while maintaining diversity in thoughts and ideas.
 We will also work to help improve the campus environment for LGBTQ+ students.